crux-bphc/Fragments-Download/README.md

 ![](http://i.imgur.com/9g6RA0I.png)

-default number of fragments are 5 which are created in the folder containing the script
+default number of fragments are 5 which will be created in the folder from which the srcipt is run.

 ![](http://i.imgur.com/WHJWmJu.png)